 Mohammed Fairouz has been hailed as ‘one of the most talented composers of his generation’ by the BBC.

 Matthew Herbert’s works include albums, film scores, art installations and collaborations with everyone from Heston Blumenthal to Björk.

 Huang Ruo draws inspiration from ancient Chinese music, rock, experimental music, noise, processed sound and other styles in his writing for everything from opera to sound installations.

 Anna Meredith creates acoustic and electronic music for a wild variety of contexts and audiences.
 Varmints won the 2016 Scottish Album of the Year Award.

 Olga Neuwirth writes multilayered and multisensory works for the stage, the concert hall and spaces beyond.

 Philip Venables has been described by The Guardian as ‘one of the finest composers around’.
 His recent works include the award-winning opera 4.48 Psychosis.

-Manchester Camerata will record music for Philip Venables, Mohammed Fairouz and Huang Ruo’s compositions.
-Leading sound engineer Pete Cobbin will collaborate with Matthew Herbert on his composition.
-Chinese Sheng soloist Wu Wei will contribute to Huang Ruo’s composition, and performance artist David Hoyle will contribute to Philip Venables’ composition.
+Manchester Camerata have recorded the music for Philip Venables, Mohammed Fairouz and Huang Ruo’s compositions.
+Leading sound engineer Pete Cobbin has collaborated with Matthew Herbert on his work; sheng soloist Wu Wei has contributed to Huang Ruo’s piece; and performance artist David Hoyle features to Philip Venables’ composition.